 It’s smoothing as well as hydrating, which makes it perfect for a DIY facial treatment.
 It’s also anti-inflammatory, which means that it can calm down irritated skin and reduce redness.
 It’s also packed with tons of great nutrients.
 These include an Alpha Hydroxy (AHA) acid found naturally in yogurt called lactic acid.

 Lactic acid makes skin nice and soft.
-It is a light exfoliant, which means it rejuvenates your skin, overturning old skin cells and revealing healthy new ones.
-Yogurt (especially low-fat one), also contains zinc, which plays a role in fighting acne and controlling oil production.
+It is a light exfoliant, which means it rejuvenates your skin, overturning old skin cells, and revealing healthy new ones.
+Yogurt (especially low-fat ones), also contains zinc, which plays a role in fighting acne and controlling oil production.

 As usual, if you have any specific issues (like allergies, eczema, etc.), consult a dermatologist before trying any of these DIY skin treatments, and ALWAYS avoid the eye area when using these masks.
 If you are worried you might be allergic to a certain ingredient, do a patch test first to try it out before you apply it to your entire face.